Raleigh DeGeer Amyx: Collector

-Amyx claims he started collecting at age seven, when he "opened" a museum consisting of some coins, stamps, butterflies and a dead bat.
+Amyx claimed he started collecting at age seven, when he "opened" a museum consisting of some coins, stamps, butterflies and a dead bat.
 Admission was 2 cents.
 Amyx's large private collection as an adult is specialized in Presidential, Sports, Military, and NASA collectibles, particularly those owned and used by famous Americans.

 Presidential collection

-In the early 1980s, Amyx claims he saw Backstairs at the White House, a television mini-series adapted from the book My Thirty Years Backstairs at the White House by Lillian Rogers Parks, who had been a housekeeper and seamstress at the White House for thirty years.
+In the early 1980s, Amyx claimed he saw Backstairs at the White House, a television mini-series adapted from the book My Thirty Years Backstairs at the White House by Lillian Rogers Parks, who had been a housekeeper and seamstress at the White House for thirty years.
 Amyx was inspired to gather mementos from former White House employees into a collection, and placed numerous advertisements in The Washington Post.
 One response said, "You don't know who to leave all this stuff to.
 You'd be out on a walk with the president and he would say 'Here's a little something for you'...
 We took it for granted in those days.
 It was just work.
 Now it's history."
 Amyx has stated he recognized the historical importance of both the items and the stories, and gathered signed provenance letters from each contributor to authenticate the items.
 Amyx has since worked with some 100 people who have held long-term household positions for First Families since the days of Herbert Hoover, and some whose parents and/or grandparents served in the White House as far back as the 19th century.

 His official White House china collection ranks as the world's second-largest privately owned such collection.
 One piece from the collection was traded to Robert L. McNeil and is featured in the book American Presidential China.
 Another item in the collection is President Dwight D. Eisenhower's Rolex Datejust, which is the 150,000th officially certified Rolex Chronometer made.
 This watch was featured in Jake's Rolex World magazine.

 Sports collection

-Amyx has a collection of sports collectibles relating to baseball, football, boxing, horse racing and the Olympics.
+Amyx had a collection of sports collectibles relating to baseball, football, boxing, horse racing and the Olympics.
 Amyx possesses three official Super Bowl rings presented to Washington Redskins players in 1982, 1987 and 1991.